 After the fall of the Soviet Union, with its territories becoming their own independent nations, the use of the term Third World shifted.
 In current times the term Third World country is used to describe a nation that lacks the societal, political, and economic development of the First World or Second World nations.
 Essentially, the term Third World country is used to describe nonindustrialized and economically struggling countries, as well as countries that have just recently industrialized.

-Do in part to the confusion over the definition of the term “Third World”, as well as a desire to be considerate of citizens in “Third World” countries, the preferred term for countries in the process of developing is, as you might imagine, “developing countries”.
-The United Nations also maintains a list of countries which have the least economic, political, and technological development, describing them as the Least Developed Countries or LDCs.
+Do in part to the confusion over the definition of the term “Third World,” as well as a desire to be considerate of citizens in “Third World” countries, the preferred term for countries in the process of developing is, as you might imagine, “developing countries.”
+The United Nations also maintains a list of countries that have the least economic, political, and technological development, describing them as the Least Developed Countries or LDCs.

 This category of developing countries includes an extremely diverse array of individuals, groups, and cultures.
 To get an idea of how different nations included in the list of developing nations can be from one another, let’s take a look at just a few of the countries included in the list of the developing nations.

 Algeria is located in North Africa on the coast of the Mediterranean Sea, and it is the 10th largest country in the world in terms of area, with a size of approximately 2,380,000 km² or 920,000 mi.².
 Algeria is home to various ethnic groups such as Arabs, Turks, and sub-Saharan Africans.
 Algeria’s economy is based on the export of petroleum oils and gases, as well as agriculture.
 The most populous city within Algeria is Algiers, which is also its capital city.
 Algiers has a population of around 2,365,000 people.